-- 1. Member States shall require institutions to draw up a document containing key information for each member, the 'pension benefit statement.
+- 1. Member States shall require institutions to draw up a document containing key information for each member.
 The title of the document shall contain the words 'Pension benefit statement'. - 1a.
 The pension benefit statement shall be written in a concise way. - 2.
 Members States shall ensure that the information contained in the pension benefit statement is updated and provided to each member at least once every twelve months and free of charge. - 3.
-Any material change to the information contained in the pension benefit statement compared to the previous year shall be clearly indicated explained in an accompanying letter. - 3a.
+Any material change to the information contained in the pension benefit statement compared to the previous year shall be clearly indicated. - 3a.
 The pension benefit statement shall be generally comprehensible without reference to other information than that referred to in Articles 51 and 53 or produced in accordance with Article 38(2a) and (2b).